xavier-quadratic/poseidon-rs/README.md

   <img src="docs/images/rm-poseidon-fig-2.svg">
 </div>

+>Note that although our implementation allows to mix absorption and squeezing phases, hash functions work by absorbing all the message first, and then squeezing once to get the message hash (see [Fig1](#figure-1-global-overview-of-a-poseidon-hash)).

 ### Poseidon Permutation

 A Poseidon permutation behaves like a random permutation.
 To achieve this, it applies many rounds of simpler permutations.
 Rounds come in 2 flavours: the more secure full rounds and the more efficient partial rounds (see [Fig3](#figure-3-poseidon-permutation)).